 Vincent Sheu was instrumental to CubingUSA's incorporation.
 He began cubing in 2005 and attended his first competition in 2006.
 Vincent has been an organizer for Nationals since the 2011 competition and is the former president of the Berkeley Cube Club.
 In 2011, Vincent tied the world record for solving 2x2x2 in 0.96 seconds.
 In 2014, he tied the world record for 3x3x3 fewest moves with a 25.00 move average.
-Vincent is currently a student at Stanford University, studying law.
+Vincent is a lawyer in California.

 Matthew Dickman began cubing early 2013 under the YouTube name, "tehcubedude" before attending his first competition that summer, World Championships 2013.
 Since then, he has competed in nearly 100 competitions, organizing and delegating many of the local competitions in Washington.
 Along with competing he also has a cube collection of nearly 900 different puzzles.
 His favorite events are the blindfolded events, specifically 4x4 Blindfolded.
 Matthew works in health insurance in Washington State.

 Saransh Grover attended his first WCA competition in 2014 and was hooked by the inclusiveness and positivity in the cubing community.
 He started organizing competitions because there weren't any near him and was later appointed to be a Delegate in 2018.
 He is also a member of the WCA Marketing Team.
 Saransh studies Computer Science and English at Stony Brook University in New York.

 James LaChance has been a Director of CubingUSA since its inception.
 He began cubing in 2003 and attended his first competition in 2010.
 In 2015, James was appointed as a WCA Delegate and joined the Nationals Organizer team.
 He is also a member of the WCA Software Team (WST) and one of the webmasters of CubingUSA.
 James is a web developer in Florida.